National Ambient Air Quality Standards (NAAQS)

 Where do we stand in relation to the NAAQS?

 These charts keep track of the highest values for continuously-monitored criteria pollutants for the current year.
-The charts are updated each weekday.
+The charts are updated each weekday (quarterly for annual PM2.5).
 For data from previous years, visit our Past Air Data page.
+Data presented in the charts is subject to further QA/QC and may differ from the formal attainment designations process, which usually occur after a NAAQS has changed.
+A list of Oklahoma’s attainment designations can be found in the Code of Federal Regulations in 40 CFR 81.337.